wemyss/Tui-La/README.md

 Notification system to send messages/notifications when tank water levels reach certain levels.
 Main goals of this project is that it is free for hobbyists and reliable.

 ## Tech Stack
-- DynamoDB
+- Lambda
-- Heroku
+- Slack
-- Viber
+- Thingspeak

-## Running the project

-1. Install dependencies
-2. Use `npm test` to test system